wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 Return true if the spawn routine should be ignored, nil/nothing otherwise.
 Returning any non-nil value will skip remaining callbacks.

+???+ bug
+    Returning true will cause the room's award seed to not advance, causing subsequent calls of this callback in the same room to have the same RNG object.
+To fix this you can use the following snippet to manually update the award seed.
+    ```lua
+    function mod:preSpawnCleanAward(rng)
+        local level = Game():GetLevel()
+        local roomDesc = level:GetRoomDesc(level:GetCurrentRoomIndex())
+        roomDesc.AwardSeed = rng:GetSeed()
+        return true
+    end
+    mod:AddCallback(ModCallbacks.MC_GET_PILL_EFFECT, mod.getPillEffect)
+    ```

 |DLC|Value|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|:--|
 |[ ](#){: .abrep .tooltip .badge }|70 |MC_PRE_SPAWN_CLEAN_AWARD {: .copyable } | ([RNG](../RNG.md),<br>SpawnPosition [Vector]) | - | boolean |